jqxue1999/Artifact/README.md

 # SoK: Can Fully Homomorphic Encryption Support General AI Computation?
 A Functional and Cost Analysis - Artifact

 This repository contains the artifact for the paper "SoK: Can Fully Homomorphic Encryption Support General AI Computation?
 A Functional and Cost Analysis".
-The artifact consists of two main parts: **TFHE benchmarks** implemented in Rust and **scheme switching benchmarks** implemented in C++ with OpenFHE.
+The artifact consists of three main parts: **TFHE benchmarks** implemented in Rust, **scheme switching benchmarks** implemented in C++ with OpenFHE, and **encoding switching benchmarks** implemented in C++ with HElib.

 ## Table of Contents